-On April 2, 2018, we completed a private placement of \$500 million in the aggregate of (i) newly authorized and established Preferred Units and (ii) warrants to purchase common units (the "Warrants") with certain investment funds managed, or advised, by EIG Global Energy Partners.
-We issued 500,000 Preferred Units with a face value of \$1,000 per Preferred Unit and issued two tranches of Warrants to the holders of the Preferred Units, refer to Note 11 for further information on the Warrants.
+On April 2, 2018, we completed a private placement of \$500 million in the aggregate of (i) newly authorized and established Preferred Units and (ii) two tranches of warrants to purchase common units with certain investment funds managed, or advised, by EIG Global Energy Partners.
+We issued the holders of the Preferred Units an aggregate of 500,000 Preferred Units with a face value of \$1,000 per Preferred Unit, a tranche of warrants with the right to purchase 10,000,000 common units with a strike price of \$19.59 per common unit, and a tranche of warrants with the right to purchase 5,000,000 common units with a strike price of \$17.03 per common unit.
+Refer to Note 12 for further information on these warrants.

-On November 13, 2018, the Partnership filed a Registration Statement on Form S-3 to register 41,202,553 common units that are potentially issuable upon conversion of the Preferred Units and exercise of the Warrants.
+On November 13, 2018, the Partnership filed a Registration Statement on Form S-3 to register 41,202,553 common units that are potentially issuable upon conversion of the Preferred Units and exercise of the warrants described above.